apache/doris/docs/en/docs/ecosystem/external-table/multi-catalog.md

 +-----------+-------------+----------+
 2 rows in set (0.02 sec)
 ```

+⚠️Note: In the `postgresql catalog`, a database for doris corresponds to a schema in the postgresql specified catalog (specified in the `jdbc.jdbc_url` parameter), tables under this database corresponds to tables under this postgresql's schema.

 Switch to the jdbc catalog with the `SWITCH` command and view the databases in it: